 Just like when you’re introducing your parents to a piece of baffling new technology, though, introducing a toddler to table manners can take a few repeat-explanations, and maybe a bit of simplification.
 Toddlers are limited in what they can learn for table manners right away by two important things: their physical coordination, and their attention spans.
 Both are things that will develop more every day, but it’s also important to remember that they might be limited starting out.
-This might mean a toddler who’s ready to run off before his parents are finished with their full meal, making chewing with his mouth closed a lesson that may have to wait for another day.
-What’s important at this point, though, is to introduce the idea of manners, so that when you work on teaching him new ones, he already has a framework to think about them in.
+This might mean a toddler who’s ready to run off before their parents are finished with their full meal, making chewing with their mouth closed a lesson that may have to wait for another day.
+What’s important at this point, though, is to introduce the idea of manners, so that when you work on teaching them new ones, they already have a framework to think about them in.
 Again, setting a good example goes a long way, and so can positive reinforcement.

-Just like when you teach him to speak, or teach him to think about his own feelings, the best way to teach your little one about good manners is to set a good example yourself.
-Baby will internalize what you do as the “right way” to act, so if your pleases and thank yous come regularly, they might just come regularly to him, too.
+Just like when you teach them to speak, or teach them to think about their own feelings, the best way to teach your little one about good manners is to set a good example yourself.
+Baby will internalize what you do as the “right way” to act, so if your pleases and thank yous come regularly, they might just come regularly to them, too.

 Table manners are also great to teach by doing, which is why eating together can be an important step, even if your squirmy toddler won’t stick around for the entire meal.
-As your toddler’s etiquette lessons go on, you can also start to point out when other people have good manners, to show your toddler that it’s a behavior expected from everybody, and not just him.
-This is especially true of things he might especially not want to do, like sharing, or waiting his turn.
+As your toddler’s etiquette lessons go on, you can also start to point out when other people have good manners, to show your toddler that it’s a behavior expected from everybody, and not just them.
+This is especially true of things they might especially not want to do, like sharing, or waiting their turn.

 Stacey Bradford.
 “Etiquette and Kids: How to Teach Good Manners.”
 CBS News.
 CBS Interactive Inc., February 1 2011.
 Web.